pablouser1/ProxiTok/README.md

 * Discovery
 * RSS Feed for user, trending and tag (just add /rss to the url)

+## Self-hosting
+Please check [this](https://github.com/pablouser1/ProxiTok/wiki/Self-hosting) wiki article for info on how to self-host your own instance

+## Public instances
+[This](https://github.com/pablouser1/ProxiTok/wiki/Public-instances) wiki article contains a list with all the known public instances.

 ## Extensions
 If you want to automatically redirect Tiktok links to ProxiTok you can use:
 * [Libredirect](https://github.com/libredirect/libredirect)